 Galleria Market is Nearby

 If you love H-Mart but didn’t find everything you need, definitely check out Galleria Market.
 It’s about six minutes from Madang Mall and it’s huge.
 We spent a large chunk of time doing grocery shopping instead of sightseeing…but every time I drink my soju and use my doenjang, I have no regrets.

 Honestly, I had a moment where I was near tears because I can’t imagine what it would be like to have such an amazing Korean grocery store near my own home.
 We have a good shop by Boise standards, but it’s nothing like Galleria Market!

 We struggle to get those frozen mozzarella dogs but Galleria had entire chests of them.
 Hard to get Chilsung Cider (even online)?
 Not if you live near this fantastic grocery store.
 There were so many varieties of soju…did I tell you I brought an entire empty suitcase with me on this trip so that I could pack it with food?

 WE BARELY MADE IT HOME and one of my soju bottles exploded in transit, but it was worth the effort.
 My kids have been feasting on these treats ever since I got home (okay, some of this stuff is already gone) and I don’t feel too guilty because there is a lot less sugar in Korean snacks.

 Koreatown LA Was Worth It

-Even though we had to battle traffic and it squeezed the little time we had to get ready for the concert, seeing Koreatown LA was worth it.
+Even though we had to battle traffic and it squeezed the little time we had to get ready for the concert (we ate at Yoshinoya USA afterwards and it was a huge disappointment!), seeing Koreatown LA was worth it.
 If you’re able to visit, it’s larger than you might expect and there’s something for everyone.
 We’ve covered just a tiny corner of what you’ll find but we hope we gave you an idea of where to eat in Koreatown LA.
 You’re in for a real adventure!